Cameron Brate Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Brate has been the target of 51 of his team's 642 passing attempts this season, or 7.9% of the target share.

-- Brate (18 red zone targets) has been the recipient of 16.4% of his team's 110 red zone pass attempts.
+- With 18 targets in the red zone this season, Brate has been on the receiving end of 16.4% of his team's 110 red zone pass attempts.

 - The Buccaneers have run 65.1% passing plays and 34.9% rushing plays this season.
 They rank second in the NFL in scoring.